Trend and Variance Adaptive Bayesian Changepoint Analysis & Local Outlier Scoring: Introduction

 In this paper, we propose a new method called Adaptive Bayesian Changepoints with Outliers (ABCO).
-At its core, ABCO utilizes a threshold autoregressive stochastic volatility model within a time-varying parameter model to estimate smoothly varying trends with large, isolated interruptions.
-Through a state-space framework, ABCO successfully models heteroskedastic measurement errors, and identifies both local outliers and change points jointly.
-Utilizing several efficient sampling techniques, ABCO is also computationally efficient, with complexity $\cal{O}(T)$ for a length $T$ series.
+At its core, ABCO utilizes a threshold autoregressive stochastic volatility process within a time-varying parameter model to estimate smoothly varying trends with large, isolated interruptions.
+Through a state-space framework, ABCO successfully models heteroskedastic measurement error, and jointly identifies both local outliers and changepoints.
 Within the observation equation, we decompose a series into three basic components: a locally varying trend signal, a sparse additive outlier signal, and a heteroskedastic noise process.
-Our specification allows locally adaptive modeling for both trend and variability, automatically adjusting to periods of high and low volatility.
+Our specification allows locally adaptive modeling for both trend and variability, automatically adjusting changepoint and outlier detection to periods of high and low volatility.

-ABCO's trend modeling extends the Bayesian trend filter approach of \citet{kowal_2018} to include interruptions and the detection of changepoints.
-Local smoothing is accomplished by specifying first or second order differences in the trend process as sparse signals through global-local shrinkage priors \citep{Carvalho_2009}.
-To diminish insignificant patterns and merge sustained trends together, while still allowing instantaneous changes, we specify a local shrinkage ``process" prior through a threshold stochastic volatility model, with appropriately distributed innovations.
+ABCO's trend modeling greatly extends the Bayesian trend filter approach of \citet{kowal_2018} to include interruptions and the estimation of changepoint locations.
+Local smoothing is accomplished by modeling increments of the trend process as a sparse signals through global-local shrinkage priors \citep{Carvalho_2009}.
+To diminish insignificant patterns and merge sustained trends together, while still allowing instantaneous changes, we specify a local shrinkage `process' prior through a threshold stochastic volatility model with appropriately distributed innovations.
 A threshold parameter establishes a self-correcting mechanism that penalizes the occurrence of consecutive changepoints within short intervals.
-This also allow for posterior inference of changepoint locations and size.
-This is all performed while also accounting for additive outliers, which we specify with an ultra sparse horseshoe+ prior \cite{Bhadra_2017}.
-Finally, by combining locally estimated outlier and noise parameters we also define a posterior local outlier score for labeling each observation as likely anomalous, or not.
+This also allows for posterior inference of changepoint locations and size.
+This is all performed while also accounting for additive outliers which we model with an ultra sparse horseshoe+ prior \citep{Bhadra_2017}.
+Finally, by combining locally estimated outlier and noise parameters we also define a posterior sample `local outlier score' for labeling each observation as likely anomalous or not.